-The first tab (for regular optimizations) or the second tab (for efficient frontier optimizations) specify conditions under which an optimization will automatically stop.
+The Runtime tab specifies conditions under which an optimization will automatically stop (either a standard optimization or an efficient frontier analysis).
 If RISKOptimizer can determine theoretically that is has reached the absolute optimal solution, it will always stop.
 However, most problems are not amenable to that kind of analysis, and thus you are able to specify additional, external stopping conditions.